-Amazing things found in abandoned luggage are not your typical finds like designer purses and expensive watches, these are rare items like one-of-a-kind movie props, ancient artifacts and large sums of cash.
-So forget that iPad lost on a plane or that favorite pair of jeans in your luggage that never arrived, these amazing things found in abandoned luggage are the things we could only dream about having, even for a split second before they are swallowed up by air travel.
+Amazing things found in abandoned luggage are not your typical finds like designer purses and expensive watches, these are rare items like one-of-a-kind movie props, ancient artifacts, and large sums of cash.
+So forget that iPad you left in the seat back pocket, or that favorite pair of jeans in your luggage that never arrived.
+These amazing things found in abandoned luggage are the items we could only dream about having, even for a split second before they were swallowed up by air travel.

-at this 40,000 square foot store but don't expect many of these amazing things up for sale.
-The Unclaimed Baggage Center also houses a museum which displays all of these oddities for visitors and tourists alike.
+at this 40,000 square foot store but don't expect many of these amazing things to be up for sale.
+The Unclaimed Baggage Center also houses a museum which displays all of these oddities for visitors.

 So the next time you take to the friendly skies, remember to put valuables, like a briefcase full of $1 million, a 40.95-carat natural emerald, or a Naval guidance system worth $250,000, in your carry-on baggage for safe keeping and label your checked baggage well.
 Then again, had these people done that, we never would have seen these amazing items in abandoned luggage.

 What are the best things found in abandoned luggage?
 Take a look here and see for yourself.